rkasper/cv-creator/cv.md

 # Richard Kasperowski

 ## Profile
 Richard Kasperowski is a serial product developer, innovator, teacher, speaker, author, and coach focused on team building, high-performance teams, Agile software development, and digital product development.
 He is the author of two books, *[High-Performance Teams: The Foundations](https://kasperowski.com/high-performance-teams-the-foundations/)* and *[The Core Protocols: A Guide to Greatness](https://kasperowski.com/the-core-protocols/)*.
 He leads students and clients in building great teams that get great results using [the Core Protocols](https://thecoreprotocols.org/), [Agile](https://en.wikipedia.org/wiki/Agile_software_development), and [Open Space Technology](https://en.wikipedia.org/wiki/Open_Space_Technology).
-Richard created and teaches the course [Agile Software Development](https://www.agilesoftwarecourse.org/) at Harvard University, and he co-teaches the [Spark!](https://www.bu.edu/spark/) fellowship at Boston University.</p>
+Richard created and taught the course [Agile Software Development](https://www.agilesoftwarecourse.org/) at Harvard University (2015-2024), and he has taught and mentored in the [Spark!](https://www.bu.edu/spark/) fellowship at Boston University.

 ## Education
 ### Harvard University -- HES